alisha-develops/astronomy-daily-pics/GUIDE.md

 hi! in this guide we will be learning how to use javascript to fetch an API. this is beginner friendly but covers some intermediate concepts like setting up vite and deploying with github actions. in this project we will be using a public API safely with vite and deploying it live on github pages.

 ## what exactly will we build?
-a website that fetches nasa's astronomy picture of the day and displays the title, image (or video), and explanation. ot automatically updates every day with a new image.
+a website that fetches nasa's astronomy picture of the day and displays the title, image (or video), and explanation. it automatically updates every day with a new image.
-> **note:** this is a simple project meant to teach you the concept of working with APIs. you are welcome to use this as a learning reference but please do not submit an exact copy - make it your own by changing the design, adding features, or using a different API.
+> **note:** this is a simple project meant to teach you the concept of working with APIs. i have intentionally kept this project as simple as possible and avoided adding extra features to leave those modifications for you. you are welcome to use this as a learning reference but please do not submit an exact copy - make it your own by changing the design, adding features, or using a different API.

-i have divided this guide into 12 small stages so nothing gets tangled, and have attached some resources below.
+i have divided this guide into small stages so nothing gets tangled, and have attached some resources below.
 ## prerequisites

 - [Node.js](https://nodejs.org) version 20 or higher installed